Legends-of-NGDB/ping/README.md

 # ping
-A bot that says pong when you say ping.
+A Discord bot that say "pong" when you say "ping".